 Who was John Thornton?

-John Thornton’s land purchase of October 1, 1885, was made at the land office in Olympia.
+John Thornton’s land purchase of October 1, 1885, was made in-person at the land office in Olympia.
 Unlike a homestead claim which required living on-site, Thornton purchased the land in cash and it appears that he never came to Seattle to live.
-It is possible that like many people in that era, Thornton was investing in land which might increase in value if railroads were put through nearby.
+It is possible that like many people in that era, Thornton was making a speculative purchase of land which might increase in value if railroads were put through nearby.

 The 1870s and 1880s was a time when it was anticipated that railroads would build lines to Seattle, so some people bought land in hopes of its future use or value if a railroad came through.
 An example of this is Marshall Blinn, whose name can be seen in several places on the Township 26 map, with certificate dates of 1870 and 1871.
 Blinn was the founder of the sawmill town of Seabeck on Hood Canal, Kitsap County.
 Blinn made so much money from the lumber business that he retired in 1867 at age 40, and moved to Olympia.
 From then on Blinn invested money in various pursuits, including mining, cattle ranching and politics.